Cassandra Quave: Bacterial biofilm inhibition

 The defensive mechanism of bacterial biofilms in resisting antimicrobial drugs comes from the ability of microbes to develop and hide within a protective extracellular matrix.
 Quave's work during her first post-doctoral fellowship focused on the significant biofilm-inhibiting activity of 10 individual botanical extracts from unique species of plants, something she believes could be utilized in new drug therapies.
 Since then, one of her current research projects focuses on finding the specific compounds in the elmleaf blackberry plant (Rubus ulmifolius) that contribute to the property.
 In doing so, Quave hopes to translate the biofilm inhibiting extracts into a wound management device such as bandages.

 Quorum-sensing inhibition

 Another major project of Quave's has been studying quorum-sensing inhibiting (QSI) activity in medicinal plants that prevent bacterial cells from effectively communicating, colonizing, and releasing toxins.
 Her focus has been upon both the Brazilian pepper tree extracts (Schinus terebinthifolia) and the European chestnut (Castanea sativa).
 According to Quave, these QSI extracts could help in the treatment of atopic dermatitis.
 However, she acknowledges a number of difficulties of the drug development process.
 Aside from receiving FDA approval, there are the added difficulties of isolating the active compound and understanding the complex pharmacology of multiple extracts, if pursuing a mixture for increased efficacy.

-Book

-Dr. Cassandra Quave recently published her first book, called "The Plant Hunter".
-In this uplifting and adventure-filled memoir, she tells the reader the story of her quest to develop new ways to fight illness and disease through the healing powers of plants.